 Preparing for Princeton University

-As the university has indicated, acceptance rates are a mere statistic (albeit very telling), which should not stop you from applying.
-What is more important is to find out if the university is a good fit for you and submit the most substantial application you can make.
+Acceptance rates are useful, but they are only one part of the admissions picture.
+What is more important is to find out if the university is a good fit for you and submit the strongest application you can.

 Admission Requirements

 Admission requirements may vary depending on the program type and choice of degree.
-Knowing these well will ensure you have enough time to meet all eligibility criteria and make a robust application.
+Knowing these well will ensure you have enough time to meet all eligibility criteria and submit a strong application.

 Tuition Fees